hectorgimenez/koolo/README.md

 - Skip on immune
 - Auto leveling sorceress and paladin (WIP)
 - Auto gambling
+- Auto cubing (WIP)
+- Terror Zones (WIP)

 ## Requirements
 - Diablo II: Resurrected (1280x720 required, windowed mode, ensure accessibility large fonts disabled)
 - **Diablo II: LOD 1.13c** (IMPORTANT: It will **NOT** work without it, this step is not optional)

 ## Quick Start
+### Preparing the character
+- Koolo will read game keybindings in order to use the skills, doesn't matter what key is used, but the skills for the build must be set.
+- For blizzard sorceress, set the **left** skill to Glacial Spike or Ice Blast, and for Hammerdin to Blessed Hammer.
+- Buy TP and ID tomes and one stack of keys and keep them in the inventory.
+- Horadric Cube can be stashed or kept in inventory, Koolo will use it to cube recipes if enabled.
+- Keep the charms in the inventory, Koolo can be configured to lock specific inventory slots.

+### Running the tool
 - If you haven't done yet, install **Diablo II: LOD 1.13c** (required)
 - [Download](https://github.com/hectorgimenez/koolo/releases) the latest Koolo release (recommended for most users), or alternatively you can [build it from source](#development-environment)
 - Extract the zip file in a directory of your choice.